Grindr: After acquisition (2016–2019)

+Divestiture and public listing (2020–present)

 In March 2020, Kunlun announced that it would sell its 98.59% stake in Grindr to U.S.-based San Vicente Acquisition LLC for $608.5 million.
 Grindr's senior management and core employees would continue to hold 1.41% of the company's shares after the transaction.

-In late 2020, Grindr was reported to have about 13 million monthly users.
+Towards the end of the same year, Grindr was reported to have about 13 million monthly users.

-In May 2022, Grindr announced it will go public via SPAC.

-On November 18, 2022 Grindr went public on the New York Stock Exchange.
+Grindr announced it will go public via SPAC in May 2022.
+This came to fruition in November 2022, when Grindr went public on the New York Stock Exchange.

+In May 2023, Grindr relaunched Grindr Web limited only to XTRA and Unlimited subscribers.
+In August 2023, Grindr mandated that all remote workers—including workers that were specifically hired with a "remote worker" designation—relocate to hub cities in New York, Chicago, Los Angeles, San Francisco and Washington D.C., providing workers with only two weeks advance notice to comply.
+By September 2023, 46% of Grindr's 178 workers either quit or were terminated due to non-compliance with the company's return to in-office work policy, in a damaging blow to employee retention.
+The Communications Workers of America (CWA) protested that the mandate was in response to employees' effort organize a union, and in response, they filed two lawsuits alleging unfair labor practices with the US National Labor Relations Board.